groupdocs/docs-cloud-common/content/storage/getting-started/overview.md

 description: ""
 keywords: ""
 ---

-# GroupDocs.Storage Cloud #

 GroupDocs.Storage Cloud is a REST API for performing different Storage related operations in Cloud Applications/Websites.

 {{< alert style="info" >}}
 Our GroupDocs.Storage Cloud REST API comes with many storage related features crucial to organizations, such as:

 * GroupDocs.Storage Cloud APIs support default GroupDocs storage along with 3rd party storage services
-*
-Supports Files related operations*
+* Supports Files related operations
-Upload File
+  * Upload File

-*
-Download a Particular File
+  * Download a Particular File

-*
-Move a File to Another Location
+  * Move a File to Another Location

-*
-Delete a Particular File
+  * Delete a Particular File

-*
-Check Presence of a File
+  * Check Presence of a File

-*
-Supports Folder related operations*
+* Supports Folder related operations
-Create a New Folder
+  * Create a New Folder

-*
-Delete a Particular Folder
+  * Delete a Particular Folder

-*
-Move a Folder to Another Location
+  * Move a Folder to Another Location

-*
-Get a list of Files of a Specific Folder
+  * Get a list of Files of a Specific Folder
 * Disc usage
 {{< /alert >}}

 ## Security and Authentication ##